peerawattae/final_project/README.md

   - admin can see all table and also can edit all of the colum in each table and can choose faculty to be a evaluator
   - when login as a evaluator you will have to grade a project on a scale of 1-10 then program will find a average score of this project
   - then you finish all step
+* detail for each files
+  -Advisor pending request this files contain a data of a advisor pending contian projectid to_be_advisor Response Response_date
+  -Member pending request this files contain a data of a member pending contian projectid to_be_advisor Response Response_date
+  -login.csv this files contian a data of each person such as a username id password and role -person.csv this files  contian a data of each person such as a fist and last name id and type -database.py this files contian a class database class table and class csv -project_manage.py this files contain a class student, class lead, class member, class faculty, class advisor, class admin and class evaluator when compile you must compile this files